 Room-sharing and bed-sharing are types of co-sleeping:

-- Room-sharing: This is when parents have a crib in the room with them; a bassinet, portable crib, or play yard near the bed; or a bedside sleeper attached to the side of the parental bed.
+- Room-sharing: This is when parents have a crib, bassinet, portable crib, or play yard in the room with them near the bed.
+Or, they attach a bedside sleeper to the side of their bed.

 - Bed-sharing: This is when parents and infants sleep together in a bed.
 This has raised concerns because bed-sharing with an infant increases the risk sleep-related deaths, including sudden infant death syndrome (SIDS).